 “Never mind what Curtis told you.
-No, no—that didn’t come out the right way.
+No, no—that didn’t come out right.
 What I meant to say is I’ve changed my mind.
 We need more flowers, Bert—many more!
 Decorate the whole sanctuary with them if you want!”

 “Whatever ya say, Desi.
 Lord knows I got plenty of ’em.”

 “Oh, and one more thing: I want to buy a big arrangement from you—for Curtis and Robbie.
 Yesterday they broke the good news to me and asked me to marry them.”

 “Hey, now that’s somethin’ to celebrate all right.”
 Bert glanced at his watch.
 “Well, I better get movie’ then, got lots to do before church starts.”